+Caregiver Surveys:

-Regarding Caregiver Surveys...
-"This is a great way to show the result of our services according to the families we serve!
+"We have used the results of these surveys for funders.
+In particular, the Victims of Crime Act (VOCA) and [State] Health and Human Services.
+This is a great way to show the results of our services according to the families we serve!
 This helps funders see what an amazing job we do and helps our staff see what areas we may need to improve in."